danielcspaiva/Bomberman-Clone/README.md

 This is an open source project, feel free to fork it and make changes.

+## Special thanks

+Special thanks to all Ironhack São Paulo staff and students that helped me build this project.

 ## Disclaimer

 This project was built solely for education purposes.
 I do not own any copyrights to Bomberman or any sprites or music in this project.